 10. Events outside our control

-10.1 Mafkildea shall not be liable for delay or failure to perform any obligation under these conditions of sale.
-If the delay or failure is caused by any circumstances beyond our reasonable control, including, but not limited to, acts of god, war, civil disorder or industrial dispute.
+10.1 Mafkildea shall not be liable for delay or failure to perform any obligation under these If the delay or failure is caused by any circumstances beyond our reasonable control, including, but not limited to, acts of god, war, civil disorder or industrial dispute.
 In addition the Company shall not be responsible in any way for the acts of omissions of any third party employed by the Customer direct or for any liability howsoever arising incurred by the Customer in or by reason of the Customers employment of such third party.

 11. Product Pricing and Title